Go to the previous, next section.

 The form is significant.
 This address says that the local system

-should first send the mail to south.america.org
+should first send the mail to south.america.org.
+There the

-will turn into debbie@dream
+address debbie%dream will turn into debbie@dream, which

 will hopefully be a valid address.
-Then south.america.org
+Then south.america.org will

-handle getting the mail to the host dream
+handle getting the mail to the host dream, where it will be

-delivered locally to debbie
+delivered locally to debbie.

 All of the intricacies of email addressing methods are fully covered in the book !%@:: A Directory of Electronic Mail Addressing and Networks published by O'Reilly and Associates, as part of their Nutshell Handbook series.
 It is a must for any active email user.
 Write to nuts@ora.com for ordering information. invisible.xbm